giellalt/giellalt.github.io/MaturityClassification.md

 - many error detection rules with suggestions, tested and verified
 - systematic work on classes of errors relevant for the language community
+- the targeted errors are captured and corrected with a precision of at least 80%

 ## Registering maturity